Waiting for Godot: Beckett's objection to the casting of female actors

 Beckett was not open to most interpretative approaches to his work.
 He famously objected when, in the 1980s, several women's acting companies began to stage the play.
 "Women don't have prostates", said Beckett, a reference to the fact that Vladimir frequently has to leave the stage to urinate.

 In 1988 a Dutch theatre company, De Haarlemse Toneelschuur, put on a production directed by Matin Van Veldhuizen with all female actors, using a French-to-Dutch translation by Jacoba Van Velde.
 Beckett brought an unsuccessful lawsuit against the theatre company.
 "The issue of gender seemed to him to be so vital a distinction for a playwright to make that he reacted angrily, instituting a ban on all productions of his plays in The Netherlands."
 This ban was short-lived, however.

 In 1991 (two years after Beckett's death), a French judge ruled that productions with female casts would not cause excessive damage to Beckett's legacy, and allowed the play to be performed by the all-female cast of the Brut de Beton theater company at the Avignon Festival, although an objection by Beckett's representative had to be read before each performance.

 Similarly, an injunction was issued against a theatre in Pontedera, Tuscany, by lawyers for Samuel Beckett's estate who did not want female actors to play Vladimir and Estragon in the play, but in 2006 a court in Rome ruled that the women could play the roles.

 At the 1995 Acco Festival, director Nola Chilton staged a production with Daniella Michaeli in the role of Lucky.
 In 2021, São João National Theatre in Porto, Portugal, staged a version with Maria Leite as Lucky.

+The topic of Beckett and his estate preventing female productions of the play is explored in the play Godot Is a Woman, which was staged at the Edinburgh Festival Fringe in 2023 by the theatre company Silent Faces.